 Eastern Philosophical view:

-From the perspective of Eastern philosophical concepts, the starting point in observation of an object is not how different it is from other objects - but (first of all) where does it belong to: to what group of other objects it would fit.
+From the perspective of Eastern philosophical concepts, the starting point in observation of an object is not how different it is from other objects - but, first of all, where it belongs: to what group of other objects it would fit.

 Eastern philosophical perspectives are based on the principle of Interconnectedness of beings.
 Nothing exists on its own.
 Interrelatedness of objects is derived from a general observation, a principle called ‘Dependent Origination’ - that the origin of an object is dependent on other objects and their causes and conditions: